billahdotdev/BillahDotDev/README.md

 During the pandemic, I decided to bring my passion into the business.
 Nowadays, two roles in my real-life games are Web developer and Rainmaker.

+I can Speak:
+English, Bangla (Native), Taglish, Hinndi and of course Javascript!